stallev/langs/texts/eng/b1b2/lessons_list/13-entertainment-media.md

 ## Основной текст / Main Text

 Lisa is a huge fan of entertainment and media, and she loves exploring different forms of art and culture.
-She goes to the cinema at least once a week to watch the latest movies, and she's always excited to see new films by her favorite actors and actresses.
-Last month, she saw an amazing play at the local theater that completely blew her mind.
-The story was so compelling that she couldn't stop thinking about it for days.
+She goes to the *cinema* at least once a week to watch the latest *movies*, and she's always excited to see new *films* by her favorite *actors* and *actresses*.
+Last month, she saw an amazing *play* at the local *theater* that completely blew her mind.
+The *story* was so compelling that she couldn't stop thinking about it for days.

-Lisa also loves music and attends concerts whenever she can.
-She has a diverse taste in music and enjoys everything from classical to rock.
-She's been learning to play the guitar and hopes to write her own songs someday.
-She also loves to dance and takes dance classes twice a week.
+Lisa also loves *music* and attends *concerts* whenever she can.
+She has a diverse taste in *music* and enjoys everything from classical to rock.
+She's been learning to play the guitar and hopes to write her own *songs* someday.
+She also loves to *dance* and takes *dance* classes twice a week.
 Dancing is not only great exercise but also a wonderful way to express herself creatively.

-When Lisa wants to relax at home, she enjoys reading books and magazines.
-She's currently reading a fascinating novel that her friend recommended, and she can't put it down.
-She also likes to watch television shows and videos online, especially documentaries and educational content.
+When Lisa wants to relax at home, she enjoys reading *books* and *magazines*.
+She's currently reading a fascinating *novel* that her friend recommended, and she can't put it down.
+She also likes to watch *television* *shows* and *videos* online, especially documentaries and educational content.
 She believes that entertainment can be both fun and educational at the same time.

-Lisa works as a journalist for a local newspaper, so she's always up-to-date with current events and news.
-She loves writing stories about local events and interviewing interesting people in the community.
-She also enjoys listening to the radio during her commute to work, especially talk shows and music programs.
+Lisa works as a journalist for a local *newspaper*, so she's always up-to-date with current events and news.
+She loves writing *stories* about local events and interviewing interesting people in the community.
+She also enjoys listening to the *radio* during her commute to work, especially talk *shows* and *music* programs.

 ## Дополнительные примеры / Additional Examples